Podcast #601: House Of Cards Comes Tumbling Down

-Duke made easy work of the Cards, winning by 25 in a game that really was over early in the 2nd half.
-Jason and Donald hit the headlines and discuss the good in this game.
-In a game that was sloppy at times, the defense was still very good on the evening.
-They rebounded amazingly well and won almost every positive statistical category.
-We then get into the individual players, and there was a lot of love shown for guys like Jeremy Roach, Tyrese Proctor, Sean Stewart, and even Spencer Hubbard.
+Jason was only able to be on the show for a few minutes, but after we go through the headlines, we start with Sean Stewart’s HUGE game.
+Jason can’t wait to discuss all the great things he brought to the floor against NC State.
+It was a ginormous road win for Duke, the first time they’ve won in Raleigh with fans in the stands in 8 years.
+And they did it with offensive rebounding, defense, and 2nd half shooting.
+The second half was nothing short of sensational, and Duke made it a lot of fun to talk about this one.

-After the break, we get into some of the things to improve from this game, and spoiler: turnovers and free throws were the bulk of this discussion.
-We’ll be back in your feeds again really soon to preview Saturday’s game against UVA.
+After the break, Scott and Donald get into the things to improve from this game as we now set our eyes on the final game of the regular season.
+We close with our plays of the game and celebrate this really big win in the final road game of the season!

 Make sure you’re following us!
 Head to our Linktree to get all our available social media and links to follow and subscribe to the show.
+That includes our affiliate partnerships, from Homefield Apparel (use the code DBRPODCAST to save 15% off your first order) and Fanatics to the NBA Store, NFL Shop, and even Fubo TV.
+And...we have some more coming!
+Save some cash on the latest gear or follow the Blue Devils on the go by hitting those affiliate links and it helps support the show as well.
 We are now on YouTube!
 Subscribe there, rate, and review our episodes on there and everywhere you get your podcasts.
-Don’t forget, we have affiliate partnerships with Homefield Apparel (use the code DBRPODCAST to save 15% off your first order) as well as Fanatics.
-And...we have some more coming!
-Save some cash by hitting those affiliate links and it helps support the show as well.
 Also, follow us on Twitter @DukeRoundup!

 Loading comments...